 21.1 The English courts will have exclusive jurisdiction over any claim arising from, or related to, a visit to our site although we retain the right to bring proceedings against you for breach of these conditions in your country of residence or any other relevant country.

 21.3 A person who is not a party to these terms shall have not right to enforce any provision of these terms pursuant to the Contracts (Rights of Third Parties) Act 1999.

-This licence agreement together with any other documents referred to herein (the Licence) is a legal agreement between (1) any business or individual subscribing to the SharpCloud software service as identified in any purchase order or otherwise in writing from time to time (the Licensee / you); and (2) SharpCloud Software Limited with registered number 07786718 and any SharpCloud group company being any subsidiary company or holding company from time to time of SharpCloud Software Limited, as defined in the Companies Act 2006 (the Licensor) for:
+This licence agreement together with any other documents referred to herein (the Licence) is a legal agreement between (1) any business or individual subscribing to the SharpCloud software service and optionally utilising the Query Connect Application as identified in any purchase order or otherwise in writing from time to time (the Licensee / you); and (2) SharpCloud Software Limited with registered number 07786718 and any SharpCloud group company being any subsidiary company or holding company from time to time of SharpCloud Software Limited, as defined in the Companies Act 2006 (the Licensor) for: